 JetBrains Rider is a cross-platform .NET IDE based on the IntelliJ platform and ReSharper.

-Rider supports .NET Core, .NET Framework and Mono based projects.
-This lets you develop a wide array of applications including .NET desktop apps, services and libraries, Unity games, ASP.NET and ASP.NET Core web applications.
+Rider supports .NET Framework, the new cross-platform .NET Core, and Mono based projects.
+This lets you develop a wide range of applications including .NET desktop applications, services and libraries, Unity games, Xamarin apps, ASP.NET, and ASP.NET Core web applications.

 Rider's rich editor features different kinds of code completion and code templates, auto-inserting matching braces and import directives, quick info tooltips and gutter icons for inheritance navigation, context actions, and much more.

 Most of ReSharper's 60+ refactorings are already available in Rider, and its 450+ context actions are all there.
 Rename, extract methods, interfaces and classes, move and copy types, use alternative syntax, and a lot more!

 Rider helps you run and debug unit tests based on NUnit, xUnit.net, or MSTest.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.

 Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications, letting you step, watch, evaluate, and run to cursor.
 Other tools include a stack trace explorer, NuGet browser, and VCS and database support.

 Work with SQL and databases without leaving Rider.
 Connect to databases, edit schemas and table data, run queries, and even analyze schemas with UML diagrams.

 Jump to any file, type, or member in your code base instantly, as well as quickly find settings and actions.
 Find usages of any symbol, or navigate from a symbol to the base and derived symbols, extension methods, or implementations.